-The criminal justice system is overdue for serious reform.
+The American criminal justice system is overdue for serious reform.
 The United States incarcerates over 20% of the world’s prisoners despite having less than 5% of the world’s population and the incarceration rate has grown more than 500% since the 1970s.
 More than 2.3 million Americans are incarcerated, and another six million are on probation or parole.
-People of color and individuals suffering from mental illness and substance abuse are vastly over represented in our justice system.
+People of color and individuals suffering from mental illness and substance abuse are disproportionately represented in our justice system.
 This over-incarceration wastes taxpayer money and doesn’t make us any safer, while violating fundamental values of justice, fairness, and equality.

 Get Smart about Crime

 Mass incarceration in the U.S. is now a human rights issue.
 Mass incarceration, unequal application of the justice system based on race and class, and the long-term impacts of incarceration on employment, housing, and re-integration point to a criminal justice system in need of reform.
 Jason supports innovative, data-based reforms such as restorative justice that are designed to keep the public safer and address the underlying causes of crimes.

 In Congress, Jason is fighting for:

 - Better support for law enforcement.
 By shifting money away from incarceration and towards more funding for law enforcement, communities will be safer.
 Spending money on more law enforcement officers and better technology is estimated to be four times as effective at reducing crime than the same amount of money invested in incarceration